zaanposni/discord-masz/README.md

 ## Setup

 - Download this repository `git clone https://github.com/zaanposni/discord-masz` ([zip link](https://codeload.github.com/zaanposni/discord-masz/zip/master))
-- Create a `config.json` file in the root of the project based on the template in `default-config.json`
-  - `site_admins` is a list of Discord user id strings.
-This list is used to authorize users to add new guilds to the application or similiar admin tasks.
-  - `service_name` should be the name/domain the service is hosted on.
-  - `service_domain` is the domain the service is hosted on.
-  - `service_base_url` is the URL the service is hosted on.
-- Start everything out of the box by running the `bootstrap.sh` script.
-- Your application is now hosted at `yourdomain.com`, you might want to redirect your reverse proxy or similiar to this location :)
+- Use `python install.py` to setup the configuration.
+- Start the application with `./start.sh` (`start.ps1` on windows).

 ## First steps

-- You can visit your application at `yourdomain.com`.
+- You can visit your application at `yourdomain.com` (or `127.0.0.1:5565`).
 You will see a login screen that will ask you to authenticate yourself using Discord OAuth2.
 - After authorizing your service to use your Discord account you will see your profile picture in the top right corner of the index page.
 - If you are logged in as a site admin you can use the "register guild" button to register your guilds and to get started.
-If you do not see the button please verify that your discord user id is in the `site_admins` list of your `config.json`
 - Based on wanted features and functionalities you might have to grant your bot advanced permissions, read below for more info.

 ## Unban request feature